-Intraoperative Neurophysiological Monitoring (IOM or IONM) decreases risk of injury to the nervous system during surgery.
+Highly trained, nationally certified neurotechnologists collaborate with our attending neurophysiologists/neurologists to provide real-time interpretation of neurophysiological data and allow CDI to have less than a 0.1% occurrence of unexpected negative surgical outcomes.
+Intraoperative Neurophysiological Monitoring (IOM or IONM) decreases the risk of injury to the nervous system during surgery.
 This is done by monitoring certain neurological structures, depending on the specific surgery, whose functional integrity are at risk during the procedure.

 Confused with some of the terminology presented in our website?
 Click here for a list of common IOM terms.

-If you would like to learn more about the services we offer, please click here for our "what we offer" page.
+If you would like to learn more about the services we offer, please click here for our clinical services page.

-If you already have a contract with us and/or have scheduled with us before, please click here for our "schedule cases" page where you can quickly and easily submit case information to be added to our schedule.
+If you already have a contract with us and/or have scheduled with us before, please click here for our case scheduling page where you can quickly and easily submit case information to be added to our schedule.

 - Intraoperative monitoring has been shown to decrease medical cost and is now the standard of care.
-IOM allows for a decrease risk of surgical procedure by providing a continuous feedback loop around the patient and surgeon during the surgical procedurre.
+IOM allows for a decrease risk of surgical procedure by providing a continuous feedback loop around the patient and surgeon during the surgical procedure.
 This decreases post operative care and the time for the patients return to normal life.
 Decreased medical costs for follow-up care such as rehabilitation and therapy also contribute to decreased medical cost.
-To read the full article, click here.